Isomorphism Classes of Generating Sets: Introduction

+It is essential to note that for any given $\mathbb{D}$, a simple $\mathbb{P}_{\mathbb{D}}$-point can easily be forced if we do not require some nice properties of the forcing which is used to create it, so as to preserve the properties of $\mathbb D$.
+For example, we can always collapse $|\mathbb{D}|$ to $\omega_1$ and run Kunen's argument.
+Hence the strength of Theorem \ref{main thm 1} and Corollary \ref{main cor 1} lies within the type of forcings we use.
+In Section \ref{section: omega case} we prove these theorems, and at the beginning of Section \ref{Section: Tukey order} we establish that the chain condition and closure of the forcing ensures the preservation of the structure of $\mathbb{D}$.

 Generalizing Kunen's result to measurable cardinals requires considerable effort and does not run smoothly using the standard indestructibility methods.
-In an unpublished work, Carlson showed that from a supercompact cardinal this is possible.
+In an unpublished work, Woodin and Carlson showed that from a supercompact cardinal, this is possible.
 Recently, this type of iteration appeared in several constructions \cite{GSOnDO,5authors,BROOKETAYLOR201737,DzSh} guided by (for example) a diamond sequence so that a supercompact embedding lifts in a way that the normal ultrafilter derived from the lifted embedding has a $\subseteq^*$-decreasing generating set of the desired length.
 This can be used to obtain a model with $2^\kappa>\kappa^+$, with a $\kappa$-complete ultrafilter over $\kappa$ generated by fewer than $2^\kappa$-many sets.
-It remains open whether this can be achieved from weaker assumptions.
+It remains open whether this can be achieved from weaker large cardinal assumptions.
+It is this type of argument which we use to prove Theorem \ref{main thm 1}.

-Our results also apply to this type of lifting argument.
-In particular, we obtain the following: \begin{theorem} Relative to the existence of a supercompact cardinal, there is a model $V$ with a supercompact cardinal $\kappa$ such that for every regular cardinals $\kappa<\lambda_0<\lambda_1$, there is a ${<}\kappa$-directed closed $\kappa^+$-cc forcing extension in which there is a $\kappa$-complete simple $P_{\lambda_0\times\lambda_1}$-point ultrafilter on $\kappa$. \end{theorem} Again, we can use general order theoretic reductions to obtain further dimension-two orders as simple $P$-point ultrafilters.
-However, while the construction on $\omega$ does not work for three-dimensional orders (such as $\lambda_0\times \lambda_1\times \lambda_2$), the diamond mechanism is more flexible in that sense and in fact we obtain the following generalization: \begin{theorem} Relative to the existence of a supercompact cardinal, there is a model $V$ with a supercompact cardinal $\kappa$ such that for all regular cardinals $\kappa<\lambda_0<\lambda_1<...<\lambda_n$, there is a ${<}\kappa$-directed closed $\kappa^+$-cc forcing extension in which there is a $\kappa$-complete simple $P_{\lambda_0\times\lambda_1\times...\times \lambda_n}$-point ultrafilter over $\kappa$. \end{theorem}

-These results can also be used to construct complex generating sets for the club filter on a measurable cardinal: \begin{corollary} Relative to the existence of a supercompact cardinal, there is a model $V$ with a supercompact cardinal $\kappa$ such that for every regular cardinals $\kappa<\lambda_0<\lambda_1<...<\lambda_n$, there is a ${<}\kappa$-directed closed $\kappa^+$-cc forcing extension in which $\kappa$ is measurable and the club filter is a simple $P_{\lambda_0\times...\times\lambda_n}$-point. \end{corollary}